aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 lifecycle event occurs.
 The function is expected to handle the event and return a response to the framework that, at least, includes the physical resource ID.

-If `onEvent` returns successfully, the framework will submit a success response to AWS CloudFormation for this resource operation.
+If `onEvent` returns successfully, the framework will submit a "SUCCESS" response to AWS CloudFormation for this resource operation.
 If the provider is [asynchronous](#asynchronous-providers-iscomplete) (`isCompleteHandler` is defined), the framework will only submit a response based on the result of `isComplete`.

-If `onEvent` throws an error, the framework will submit a failure response to AWS CloudFormation.
+If `onEvent` throws an error, the framework will submit a "FAILED" response to AWS CloudFormation.

 The input event includes the following fields derived from the [Custom Resource Provider Request]: